Robert Morey (rower)

 Robert Willis "Jack" Morey Jr. (August 23, 1936 – January 18, 2019) was an American competition rower and Olympic champion.
 He was born in Cleveland, Ohio.
-He competed at the 1956 Summer Olympics in Melbourne, where he received a gold medal in coxed eights with the American team.
+He competed at the 1956 Summer Olympics in Melbourne, where he received a gold medal in the men's eight with the American team.
 He graduated from Yale University in 1958 and was a member of Skull and Bones.
 He served in the United States Navy aboard the icebreaker USS Atka as a lieutenant jg. and would later earn an MBA from Harvard Business School.